pivotal-mea-pa/qnb-workshop/reactive-spring/reactive-reservation-demo.en.md

 # Reactive MVC
 In this lab we will learn how to take a simple Spring MVC project and make it reactive.

+## Requirements
+1. Java 8+ JDK Installed

 ## Run the reservation-service
 1. Git Clone or download reservation-demo repo at <https://github.com/Pivotal-Field-Engineering/reservation-demo>